 Agendas for meetings are set during consultations with NSERC Leaders and SSHRC Leaders, where appropriate.

-Summaries and complete reports of the annual meetings will be made publically available through NSERC’s website.
+Summaries and complete reports of the annual meetings will be made publicly available through NSERC’s website.
 NSERC’s secure site, the Extranet, may also be used to distribute content to the NSERC Leaders.

 The NSERC Leaders terms of reference and membership shall be reviewed on a periodic basis.